Bed Bugs Be Gone using Young Living Essential Oils

 With the widespread use of DDT in the 1940s and 1950s, bedbugs mostly disappeared from the developed world in the mid-20th century, though infestations remained common in many other parts of the world.
 Rebounding populations since about 1995 present a challenge because of developed resistance to various pesticides including DDT, and organophosphates.
 DDT was seen to make bedbugs more active in studies done in Africa.

-Bedbugs would seem to have all the prerequisites for passing diseases from one host to another, and at least twenty-seven known pathogens (some estimates are as high as forty-one) are capable of living inside a bedbug or on its mouthparts, yet there are no known cases of such transmission.
-Extensive laboratory testing indicates that bedbugs are unlikely to pass disease from one person to another.
+Bedbugs would seem to have all the prerequisites for passing illness from one host to another, and at least twenty-seven known pathogens (some estimates are as high as forty-one) are capable of living inside a bedbug or on its mouthparts, yet there are no known cases of such transmission.
+Extensive laboratory testing indicates that bedbugs are unlikely to pass illness from one person to another.

 The salivary fluid injected by bedbugs can cause skin to become irritated and inflamed, although individuals can differ in their sensitivity.
-A few cases of bullous eruptions have been reported Anaphylactoid reactions from the injection of serum and other nonspecific proteins are observed and the saliva of the bedbugs may cause anaphylactic shock, though rarely.
+A few cases of bullous eruptions have been reported.
+Anaphylactoid reactions from the injection of serum and other nonspecific proteins are observed and the saliva of the bedbugs may cause anaphylactic shock, though rarely.
 In rare cases of intense and neglected infestation, sustained feeding by bedbugs may lead to anemia.
-Secondary bacterial infection (i.e., infections from scratching itchy skin too much) are possible.
+Secondary infections from scratching itchy skin too much are possible.
 Systemic poisoning may occur if the bites are numerous.

-The World Health Organization reported in 2008 that bedbugs may cause bronchial asthma through the release of airborne allergens and that numerous bedbug bites may cause victims to become more susceptible to other diseases, as well as causing "general malaise".
+The World Health Organization reported in 2008 that bedbugs may cause breathing issues through the release of airborne bugs and that numerous bedbug bites may cause victims to become more susceptible to other things, as well as causing "general malaise".

 — The above information courtesy of Wikipedia.